 A TAXII Server is responsible for storing and distributing the intel.
 A TAXII Client consumes and posts intel from and to a TAXII server.

-At this point, a TAXII Server is what’s needed, and yes, we have built a TAXII implementation on top of ArangoDB removing the need for you to have to write the logic yourself.
-It’s called Arango TAXII Server.
+We have built our own TAXII implementation on top of ArangoDB removing the need for you to have to write the logic yourself, it’s called Arango TAXII Server.

 Follow the Arango TAXII Server docs to get it up and running.